dukecon/dukecon_html5/README.md

 ## Run the Jasmine Tests

 ### Execute them in a browser

-Open the SpecRunner.html in a browser of your choice -  the tests are directly executed
+Run

+    mvn jasmine:bdd

+Open [http://localhost:8234](http://localhost:8234) to run the specs.
+Once you have changed any javascript resources, press reload in your browser.

-### Run them with Karma
+### Run them on the command line
-1. Download and install nodejs from https://nodejs.org/
-2. Install the required modules: npm install -g karma karma-coverage karma-jasmine karma-chrome-launcher jasmine-core --save-dev
-3. Navigate to the test directory and start the execution: karma start karma.conf.js

-This runs the test and generates a test coverage report in a new folder coverage/
+Run

+    mvn jasmine:test

+This will run the tests using PhantomJS.
+Iterate until `BUILD SUCCESS` appears.